 The exercise price for any option may not be less than the fair market value (the closing price of the Common Shares on the TSX on the last trading day on which Common Shares traded prior to such day, or the average of the closing bid and ask prices over the last five trading days if no trades occurred over that period) of the Common Shares at the time of the grant of the option.
 Unless otherwise determined by the Board, options will vest at a rate of 20% per annum commencing 12 months after the date of grant.
 Options may be exercised during a period determined under the Stock Option Plan, which may not exceed ten years.
-In the event that an option expires during a blackout period (the period during which designated directors, officers and employees of the Company cannot trade Common Shares pursuant to the Disclosure, Confidentiality and Trading Policy of the Company) or within nine business days following the expiration of a Blackout Period, the expiration of the option that has vested may otherwise be exercised at any time with the provision of written notice and the payment therefor, provided that no exercise shall be made for less than 100 Common Shares.
+In the event that an option expires during a blackout period (the period during which designated directors, officers and employees of the Company cannot trade Common Shares pursuant to the Disclosure, Confidentiality and Trading Policy of the Company) or within nine business days following the expiration of a Blackout Period, the expiration of the option will be automatically extended to the tenth business day following the expiration of the blackout period.
+An option that has vested may otherwise be exercised at any time with the provision of written notice and the payment therefor, provided that no exercise shall be made for less than 100 Common Shares.